mwinkel-dev/mdsplus/0_XMW_README.md

 Customers using macOS will typically install Xcode, which includes the AppleClang compiler.
 However, they might also have installed the Clang compiler.
 (Although the Jenkins build system will probably use Clang, the goal is to ensure it also builds with AppleClang.)
 Some issues have been seen when switching between the two compilers.
 These issues will be investigated / fixed soon.

 - AppleClang on Intel macOS Ventura works for all build types: `Debug`, `Release`, `MinSizeRel`, and `RelWithDebInfo`.
 - Clang though only works with `Debug`.
-(When using the other build types, the Java `MdsTreeNodeTest` fails.)
+When using the other build types, the Java `MdsTreeNodeTest` fails.
+Note that the behavior of Clang on Intel macOS is different than on x86_64 Ubuntu 20.04 (which passes 100% of the tests).

+The `flang-new` FORTRAN compiler was used simply because it can create "universal" binaries for both Intel and Apple Silicon macOS.
+However, eventually should confirm that the `gfortran` compiler also works.

 ## Notes for mw-preview-macos-intel-v2